Frayo44/FrancoTorrent/README.md

-FrancoTorrent is an implementeation for the Bittorent Protocol wrriten in C++.
+FrancoTorrent is an implementeation for the Bittorent Protocol written in C++.